webplatform/docs/concepts/accessibility/accessibility_testing/index.md

 Expert testing is important because experts understand how the underlying web technologies interact, can act as a clearing house for knowledge about different user groups, and have the inclination to learn dedicated testing tools.

 User testing is crucial because users are the real experts in their own abilities and their own assistive technology.
-User testing can also reveal usability gaps between more and less technical users, and between people who are familiar with the web site in question (such as the expert testers themselves) and people who aren’t (new users).
+User testing can also reveal usability gaps between more and less technical users, and between people who are familiar with the website in question (such as the expert testers themselves) and people who aren’t (new users).

 A web developer who knows how to use a screen reader is unlikely to explore a site the same as a regular screen reader user; screen reader users who program their own scripts are unlikely to explore the site using the same strategies as screen reader users who just do ordinary computing tasks like writing emails.